-The IIIMEF/MCIPAC-MCBBBul 11101 as of 12 May 2022 states that Permanent party unaccompanied E6 and above may elect to reside off-base at any time with command approval.
-All E6 and above that desire to live offbase will provide a letter endorsed by their unit command to MCBB Housing and Billeting Branch for endorsement and then Kadena Housing will assist them in locating adequate off-base accommodation.
+The IIIMEF/MCIPAC-MCBBBUL 111101, as of 12 May 2022, states that permanent party unaccompanied E6 and above may elect to reside off-base at any time with command approval.
+All E6 and above that desire to live offbase will provide a letter endorsed by their unit command to MCBB Housing and Billeting Branch for endorsement.
+Kadena Housing will then assist in locating adequate off-base accommodation.
 All Marine Corps and attached permanent party unaccompanied service members E5 and below stationed on MCIPAC-MCBB installations in Okinawa will reside in available adequate government BH at their respective duty location or within reasonable commuting distance per the enclosure.
-Consideration for residing off base will only be given to E-5 and below service members if CMC-directed occupancy levels reach 95 percent and the requesting service member has at a minimum 12 months remaining on orders, or if the service member:
+Consideration for residing off-base will only be given to E-5 and below service members if CMCdirected occupancy levels reach 95 percent and the requesting service member has at a minimum 12 months remaining on orders, or if the service member:

-- Has reached the 20th week of pregnancy - Has a military spouse stationed in Japan and will establish a joint-spouse household; - Has a non-command sponsored spouse in Japan; - Has acquired a significant amount of furniture due to separation or divorce while stationed in Japan.
+- Has reached the 20th week of pregnancy - Has a military spouse stationed in Japan and will establish a joint-spouse household;

+- Has a non-command sponsored spouse in Japan; - Has acquired a significant amount of furniture due to separation or divorce while stationed in Japan.
 The service member's inventory of household goods shipment will be reviewed by the MCIPAC-MCBB, G-F, Housing and Billeting Branch to validate this requirement.

-Unaccompanied E-8s-E-9s, W-4s-W-5s and O-4s and above may decline assignment to BH at any time and elect to reside off-base, but per DoD FMR, if drawing basic allowance for housing (BAH) for dependents at the last permanent duty station (PDS), member will not be entitled to Family Separation Housing - Overseas Housing Allowance (FSH-O) if BH is available.
+Unaccompanied E8s-E9s, W4s-W5s and O4s and above may decline assignment to BH at any time and elect to reside off-base, but per DoD FMR, if drawing basic allowance for housing (BAH) for dependents at the last permanent duty station (PDS), member will not be entitled to Family Separation Housing - Overseas Housing Allowance (FSH-O) if BH is available.

-Housing/Billeting aboard Japan Installations for Senior Officers (O-6, W-5) and SNCOs (E-8/E-9) on unaccompanied tours is extremely limited.
+Housing/Billeting aboard Japan Installations for Senior Officers (O6, W5) and SNCOs (E8/E9) on unaccompanied tours is extremely limited.
 Those who desire to reside on-base in geo-bachelor type quarters must immediately indicate this to the Sponsor.
-Those Senior Officers and SNCO's who desire to reside off-base will submit an AA Form (NAVMC 10274) to MCIPAC (G-4 Housing and Billeting Branch) via their gaining chain of command.
+The Senior Officers and SNCO's who desire to reside off-base will submit an AA Form (NAVMC 10274) to MCIPAC (G-4 Housing and Billeting Branch) via their gaining chain of command.
 As a reminder, those who request to reside off-base must NOT be in receipt of CONUS BAH (Ref.: MARADMIN 204/22).

-If you are Sponsoring an unaccompanied Service Member, ensure you set their designated barracks, BEQ/BOQ are set up prior to arrival.
+If sponsoring an unaccompanied Service Member, ensure that the Service Member's designated barracks, BEQ/BOQ, are set up prior to arrival.